ghfbsd/cdseis/README.md

   that takes up less space.)
 - Change SAC output so that freq-amp-phase response information may be written out in SAC's FAP file format.
-- Change output from SEED volumes so that EVALRESP response output may be produced for full response information.

 Keep wishing for no bugs in the code.